frankastin24/fuseMVC/README.md

 ```

 #### Retrieving Records by Field

-Fetches records where a specific field matches a given value.
+Fetches records where a field matches a given value.

 ```php
 $user = new User();